WPBeginner

 A custom author profile page in WordPress

 We hope this article helped you learn how to add a custom author profile page to your WordPress site.
-You may also want to see our ultimate step by step WordPress SEO guide for beginners.
+You may also want to see our ultimate WordPress SEO guide for beginners or our expert pick of the best social proof plugins for WordPress and WooCommerce.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.